artetecha/artetecha-platform/README.md

 ## WordPress translation files and Composer

-One of the sites is not in English, and uses translation files for WordPress core, themes, and plugins for an optimal setup.
-WordPress Packagist does not currently provide such files at the moment, but—–thankfully–—the OSS community never rests, and [`inpsyde/wp-translation-downloader`](https://github.com/inpsyde/wp-translation-downloader) is a great Composer plugin to manage WordPress translations.
+One of the sites is not in English and uses translation files for WordPress core, themes, and plugins for an optimal setup.
+WordPress Packagist does not currently provide such files, but—–thankfully–—the OSS community never rests, and [`inpsyde/wp-translation-downloader`](https://github.com/inpsyde/wp-translation-downloader) is a great Composer plugin to manage WordPress translations.

 ## GitHub Actions